TheophileBlard/french-sentiment-analysis-with-bert/README.md

 - Secondly, I share my code for French sentiment analysis with BERT, based on [CamemBERT](https://camembert-model.fr/), and the [🤗Transformers](https://github.com/huggingface/transformers) library.

-- Lastly, I compare BERT results with other SOTA approaches, such as *TF-IDF* and *fastText*, as well as other non-contextual word embeddings based methods.
+- Lastly, I compare BERT results with other state-of-the-art approaches, such as *TF-IDF* and *fastText*, as well as other non-contextual word embeddings based methods.

 ## Installation